 See it on Amazon UK

-The KitSound Voice One isn't due out for another couple of weeks, but you can pre-order it now.
-It's been made in collaboration with Amazon, so you get the full Alexa experience, meaning it can answer questions, play music from various sources and control smart home devices.
+The KitSound Voice One is essentially an Amazon Echo, but with some serious audio grunt.
+It has been made in collaboration with Amazon, so you get the full Alexa experience, meaning it can answer questions, play music from various sources and control smart home devices.
 It's capable of hearing you speak from the other side of the room and up to eight Voice One speakers can be connected together for multi-room playback.

 The Libratone Zipp is a fantastic sounding portable speaker with interchangeable jackets.
-Sound is fired out in 360-degrees and the overall profile can be adjust using the companion app.
-It's recently been updated to support Amazon Alexa too, meaning you can speak commands to it, whether it be to change the music that's playing, or turn your kitchen lights off.
+Sound is fired out in 360-degrees and the overall profile can be adjusted using the companion app.
+It's now been updated to support Amazon Alexa too, meaning you can bark commands at it, whether it be to change the music that's playing, or turn your kitchen lights off.
 The fact it's portable also means you can take Alexa with you wherever you go.

 See it on Amazon UK

-The Onkyo P3 isn't available until the end of October, but you can pre-order it now.
-We've been able to see it in the flesh at IFA 2017, although we haven't been able to give it a proper listen.
-However, with dual full-range drivers, dual passive bass radiators and DSP switching amplification, not to mention the Onkyo name, we have no doubts it will sound great.
+The Onkyo P3 was first shown off at IFA 2017 and is now available to buy.
+We haven't been able to give it a proper listen, however, with dual full-range drivers, dual passive bass radiators and DSP switching amplification, not to mention the Onkyo name, we have no doubts it will sound great.
+Throw in full Alexa support and you've got yourself the making of a fine Amazon Echo alternative.

 UE Boom 2